 In our first week we explored our new classroom.
 We had fun trying out all the different toys and activities.

 Welcome back!
-We hope that you have had a wonderful half term holiday and are feeling refreshed and ready for the second half of our Spring Term.
+We hope that you have had a wonderful half term holiday and are feeling refreshed and ready for all the fun we have planned for the new school year!

 Below you will find many images and pieces of information about what our lovely Marigold Nursery have been up to so far this academic year.
 They have been very busy 3 and 4 year olds who we are ever so proud of .